gitcobra/frameless-slideshow/docs/README.md

 #### How to Attach Picture Frame

-Although this application is named "frameless", its one of the fun features is the Picture Frame.
+Although this application is named "Frameless", its one of the fun features is the Picture Frame.

 **For simple rectangular picture frames**